-Teachers will be given opportunities to seek leadership and career advancements acting as a teacher-leader representing a grade-level.
+Teachers will be given opportunities to seek leadership and career advancements acting as a teacherleader representing a grade-level.
 The responsibility of the teacher-leader will be to work closely with the leadership team to support curriculum development, instructional delivery, and professional development.
 The teacher-leader will receive ongoing leadership development and will have opportunities to work within their PLC team to ensure a commitment to school-wide norms and practices.
 All teachers will be given the opportunity to demonstrate leadership by serving as experts and may present a professional development to the staff or conduct after-school trainings that support the proposed instructional program or offers the staff innovative and effective teaching practices that augment classroom pedagogy.

-Professional Development for State Common Core Standards
+Professional Development and the Common Core Standards

-Teachers and staff at SRES#10 will receive ongoing in depth professional development on the State Common Core Standards in order to prepare students for college and career readiness.
-As these standards are rolled out, the Principal at SRES#10 will serve as an instructional that all teaching staff receives appropriate and effective training.
-In year 2, instructional coaches will work with individual teachers, grade levels, and themed house staff to ensure that the standards are being taught.
+Teachers and staff at SRES#11 will receive ongoing in depth professional development on the State Common Core Standards in order to prepare students for college and career readiness.
+The Principal at SRES#11 will serve as an instructional leader and help to facilitate the transition to the Common Core Standards and ensures that all teaching staff receives appropriate and effective training.
+In year 2, instructional staff will work with individual teachers, grade levels, and themed house staff to ensure that the standards are being taught.
 The Common Core Standards are intended to transform the way we practice teaching by establishing a consistent expectation across the country about what our students will need to know at every grade and course of study.
-The teachers at SRES#10 will receive professional development on how to use these standards to implement rigorous instruction.
-Additionally, the staff at SRES #10 will utilize the district website dedicated to the roll out and implementation of the Common Core Standards.
+The teachers at SRES#11 will receive professional development on aligning these standards to rigorous classroom instruction.
+Additionally, the staff at SRES #11 will utilize the District, State and other available resources dedicated to supporting educators in the implementation of the Common Core Standards.